Attractions

 Not only do we pride ourselves with our pristine natural environment there are many other recreation amenities available for all ages and abilities to enjoy such as Ontario's most northern 18-hole golf course and the many beaches and parks.

 It wouldn't be a complete trip without a visit to the Red Lake Regional Heritage Centre where one can peruse the many collections and interactive exhibits relating to the history of Red Lake.
+You may also want to take a virtual historic tour throughout Red Lake via On This Spot.
+Here you can visualize Red Lake sites with a "then" and "now" lens.
+Check it out here.

 For more information on hotels, outriggers, leisure, travel, and planning your stay please visit Highway 105 Tourism and Marketing Board website.